Vegan Dips, Salad Dressings, and Sauces

 • 1 to 2 teaspoons hot pepper sauce (or hot pepper flakes, to taste)

-Combine all ingredients in a food processor or Vitamix blender and purée until smooth.
+Combine all ingredients in a food processor or a blender and purée until smooth.
 Adjust peanut butter and water for desired consistency.
 Serve immediately or chill.
 If chilled, let come to room temperature before serving.

 Serves: 1 1/2 cups